Hypochondroplasia: Cause

 Hypochondroplasia is inherited as an autosomal dominant trait affecting the FGFR3 gene on chromosome 4p16.3.
 There is currently no cure for this condition.

 Pathophysiology

 This disorder results from mutations in the proximal tyrosine kinase domain of the FGFR3 gene.
 This gene plays an important role in embryonic development, helping to regulate activities such as cell division, migration and differentiation.

 Hypochondroplasia can be caused by point mutations such as p.
 Lys650Asn.
 In FGFR3, some 20 different mutations have been associated with hypochondroplasia, and it seems to have a role in skeletal dysplasia.

 Diagnosis

 The diagnosis of this condition can be done via X-rays (with lack of normal distance L1 to L5), and additionally genetic testing is available to ascertain hypochondroplasia.
 However, the physical characteristics are one of the most important in determining the condition.

 Treatment

 Treatment of hypochondroplasia usually takes the form of orthopedic surgery and physical therapy.
 Genetic counseling is advised for individuals and their families.
 Specifically in the case of spinal stenosis, one option is laminectomy.

+BioMarin Pharmaceutical is currently investigating the drug Voxzogo for treatment of Hypochondroplasia.
+The study is currently in a Phase 3 clinical trial.